stoneatom/stonedb/Docs/04-developer-guide/00-compiling-methods/compile-using-redhat7/compile-using-redhat7-for-57.md

 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.

 mysql> alter user 'root'@'localhost' identified by 'stonedb123';
+mysql> GRANT ALL PRIVILEGES ON *.* TO 'root'@'%' IDENTIFIED BY 'stonedb123' WITH GRANT OPTION;
+mysql> FLUSH PRIVILEGES;
 ```
 :::info
 The temporary password of user root is recorded in mysqld.log.
 Upon your first login, you must change the temporary password.